How you pay to travel on public transport in Aotearoa New Zealand is changing.

 By making payments easier, Motu Move will encourage more people to use public transport more often.
 The new system will also provide better data on public transport use, which will help Public Transport Authorities (PTAs) to improve their networks in a more targeted way.

-Canterbury will be the first region to implement Motu Move starting in Timaru in December 2024, followed by Greater Christchurch as soon as possible in 2025.
+Canterbury will be the first region to implement Motu Move starting in Timaru and Temuka in early 2025, followed by Greater Christchurch.
 Rollout will then continue across New Zealand region by region.
+Before the Canterbury implementation, Motu Move will run a pilot of debit and credit card payments on the Route 29 airport to city bus in Christchurch from December 2024.

 The NTS public transport partners are Auckland Transport, Greater Wellington Regional Council, Environment Canterbury, and a Regional Consortium of ten medium and smaller councils that currently use the Bee Card.
 Those councils are Northland Regional Council, Waikato Regional Council, Bay of Plenty Regional Council, Taranaki Regional Council, Gisborne Regional Council, Horizons Regional Council, Hawkes Bay Regional Council, Nelson City Council, Otago Regional Council, and Invercargill City Council.